What is tinnitus (ringing in ears)?

-If you are experiencing something similar, our audiologists can discuss your tinnitus and give you advice about what options are available and what you can do next.
+If you are experiencing something similar with the symptoms of a hearing loss, our audiologists can test your hearing and discuss what options are available and what you can do next.

 This is the most common type of tinnitus.
-It refers to sounds heard inside the ear by the sufferer only.
-This can be caused by problems in your ear and the way your hearing nerve communicates with the brain.
+It refers to sounds heard inside the ear and only by the sufferer, and is usually experienced as a buzzing, pulsing or ringing in the ears.
+This can be caused by problems in your ear and the way your hearing nerve is communicating with the brain.

-Occasionally, people will hear tinnitus noises that beat in time with their pulse.
+Occasionally, people will hear tinnitus noises that beat in time with their pulse — like they are hearing a heartbeat in their ear.
 This is usually linked to disturbances in the blood flow around your head or neck.

 Although it’s a common condition, we still don’t fully understand exactly what causes the sounds we identify as tinnitus.
-Possible causes include a number of things:
+Possible causes of tinnitus include:

 Earwax protects the ear by trapping bacteria and dirt in the ear canal before they can reach the eardrum.
-However, too much earwax can block the ear canal, prevent normal hearing, disturb the eardrum and cause tinnitus.
+However, too much earwax can block the ear canal, preventing normal hearing, disturbing the eardrum and causing tinnitus.

 If you think you have tinnitus due to earwax, we recommend booking an appointment with an audiologist to confirm the cause.
 In selected stores, you can also take advantage of our earwax removal service without having to see a GP.

 Infections can sometimes cause a perforated eardrum.
-A small eardrum perforation can usually heal on its own, but a larger eardrum perforation may require surgery to repair it.
+A small eardrum perforation will usually heal by itself, but a larger eardrum perforation may require surgery to repair it.

-In Ménière’s disease, fluid pressure builds up in the inner ear, which can distort hair-cells, causing unilateral tinnitus that is usually low-pitched.
-Other symptoms of Ménière’s disease include dizziness and hearing loss.
+In Ménière’s disease, fluid pressure builds up in the inner ear, which can distort hair-cells and cause unilateral tinnitus that is usually low-pitched.
+Other symptoms of Ménière’s disease include dizziness and hearing loss

 These are usually caused by fluid becoming trapped in the ear following a throat infection, cold, or allergies.
 Infections in the middle ear can sometimes cause temporary tinnitus as the increase in fluid muffles sound.
 This causes the brain to re-interpret the sounds, resulting in tinnitus.
 This type of tinnitus should disappear once the ear infection has been resolved.